 We sell custom cigar humidors.
 Our custom cigar humidors are handmade.
 If you’re thinking of buying a custom cigar humidor, please contact our custom cigar humidor specialists at [email protected].

-It should be obvious by now but Google does not like spammy content.
+- Don’t go overboard with landing pages – It should be obvious by now, but Google does not like spammy content.
 So unless you have a physical location in each location, there is zero need to create hundreds of pages targeting every suburb and region around your business.
 Focus your efforts on creating a handful of landing pages for locations that make sense for your business.

 What to include on your local landing page